VictorGoubet/techsage/README.md

 ```

-## Prerequisites 💡

-- Python >=3.10,<=3.13
-- `ollama` (if using a local model) [install here](https://ollama.com/download/)
-- OpenAI API key (if using a model from OpenAI or using crew memory)
-- Delpha google search API key (if using API-based Google search)

-## Configure ⚙️
+## Configure [optional] ⚙️

-Execute this command only if you want to use the shell interface.
+Execute this command only if you want to use the shell interface and with specific configuration.
 If you plan to use the streamlit interface you can configure everything directly on it.

 ```bash
 configure-sage